sayan112/RoadToFullTimeServiceBased/Dbms/DBMS.md

    - The syntax to delete rows from a table is as follows:
      ```sql
      DELETE FROM table_name WHERE condition;
+      if want to delte all rows
+      DELETE FROM CUSTOMER;
      ```

   TRUNCATE: